Carla-de-Beer/cartoon-photo-classifier/deployment/tensorflow-serving-deployment/README.md

 ## Deployment Steps
 ### Convert the ```.h5``` model to a ```.pb``` model

 TensorFlow Serving operates only with ```.pb``` models.
 This allows versioning of the models to be used by the clients.
 Because the latest version is always used, it prevents "model drift", where different clients have different versions of the same model.
-This allows allows for the possibility of some clients being issued with a different model version.
+This allows for the possibility of some clients being issued with a different model version.

 Start by converting the existing ```.h5``` model to a ```.pb``` model: